benelser/LearningToCode/Functions/readme.md

 The way I define it: functions are grouping of statements that are parameterized to be reused over and over again.

-I guess we should define statement first.
-A statement is:  command that the programmer gives to the computer.* Like earlier in [CLOVERS](../CLOVERS)
+I guess we should define what a statement is first.
+A statement is:  *a command that the programmer gives to the computer.* Like earlier in [CLOVERS](../CLOVERS)
 ```go
 fmt.Printf("Hello there you!!!")
 ```